Our Commitment to Los Angeles

 Calles Seguras Families Sanas / Safe Streets Healthy Families is our main community organizing project.
 We partner with Angelenos as we co-navigate City bureaucracy and elected officials to secure life saving infrastructure (i.e.: crosswalks, curb ramps, road diets, and speed humps).
 Over the years, we've built a City-wide network of partners.

-A special organizing project for the LA harbor community, our Wilmington Calles Seguras Familias Sanas project is training nearly a dozen community advocates to organize for infrastructure change that will lessen the impact of port and refinery related traffic dangers.
+A special organizing project for the LA harbor community, our Wilmington Calles Seguras Familias Sanas project trains community advocates to organize for infrastructure change that will lessen the impact of port and refinery related traffic dangers.

 Check out their Facebook page.